 In case of emergency, contact the Montclair State University Police Department.

-Limited housing for graduate students is available only in The Village at Little Falls, which provides year-round housing for undergraduate juniors and seniors, graduate students and members of our international student living/learning community.
+Limited housing for graduate students is available only in The Village at Little Falls, which provides year-round housing for undergraduate juniors and seniors, and graduate students.
 The Office of Residence Life accommodates graduate students on a first come/first served basis.
 For more information, please contact:

 - Travel/Research Funding – The Graduate School offers modest support for Research and Conference travel.
 Visit our Student Research and Conference Travel Fund Awards page for more information.
 Most colleges, and some academic departments also offer support.
 Contact your Dean’s office and/or Department Chair for information on those opportunities.